-Binyam Afewerk Demena is an empirical economist with expertise across economic disciplines focusing in the area of environment, development, international and health economics.
+Binyam Afewerk Demena is an empirical economist with expertise across economic disciplines focusing on the area of development, environment, and health.
 He has extensive research experience in several fields related to systematic research synthesis and meta-analysis.
-He has a track record of published research in peer-reviewed scientific journals, among others in Energy Policy, Labour Economics, Journal of Economic Surveys, AIDS Patient Care and STDs, Applied Economics, and Third World Quarterly.
-He has solid field research experience in low- and middle-income countries and applied various econometrics assessments.
+He has participated in several impact evaluation projects ranging from international trade, investment, economic conflicts and sanctions to public health, public governance, rural infrastructure programs, and to informal economy and enterprises, applying observational, experimental, and quasi-experimental evaluation techniques.
+He has a track record of published research in peer-reviewed scientific journals, among others in Energy Economics, Energy Policy, Labour Economics, Journal of Economic Surveys, AIDS Patient Care and STDs, Applied Economics, and Third World Quarterly.
+He has solid field research experience in low- and middle-income countries.

-B.A.
-Demena (2014).
-A Meta-Analysis of FDI and Productivity Spillovers in Developing Countries.
-(Extern rapport). : MAER-Net, conference paper, University of Athens, Greece
+Binyam Afewerk Demena (2014) - A Meta-Analysis of FDI and Productivity Spillovers in Developing Countries - MAER-Net, conference paper, University of Athens, Greece

-B.A.
-Demena (2015).
-A Glimpse on How the Private Sector can Enable Growth and Reduce Poverty.
-(Extern rapport). : INCLUDE knowledge platform.
+Binyam Afewerk Demena (2015) - A Glimpse on How the Private Sector can Enable Growth and Reduce Poverty. - INCLUDE knowledge platform.
 A consultation for the Dutch Ministry of Foreign Affairs . http://www.includeplatform.net/contribution/glimpse-private-sector-can-enable-growth-reduce-poverty/.

 Binyam Afewerk Demena, G Benalcazar Jativa, AS Reta, PB Kimararungu & Peter Bergeijk (2021) - Does research on economic sanctions suffer from publication bias?
 A meta-analysis - International Institute of Social Studies